gregmelson/vitals/README.md

 ## 📲 Install Instructions (PWA)

-Open the site in your browser (Chrome or Safari recommended).
+1. Open the site in your browser (Chrome or Safari recommended).
-Tap the browser menu (⋮ or share icon).
+2. Tap the browser menu (⋮ or share icon).
-Choose "Add to Home screen" or "Install App".
+3. Choose **"Add to Home screen"** or **"Install App"**.
-Done!
+4. Done!
 The app will run offline too.

 📈 How It Works
 ```mermaid